 Black Panther (2018).
 The king of high-tech Wakanda must regain his throne from Killmonger, an exile who wants to wage war on the world.
 Really great world-building and visuals, and another strong villain.
-Ulysses Klaue as a supporting villain is just superb, too.
+Ulysses Klaue as a supporting villain is just superb, too, but his death wastes a potentially great long-term bad guy.
 My review.

 Spider-Man: Homecoming (2017).
 High school nerd deals with his newfound superpowers, while being mentored by Tony Stark.
 Tom Holland is good, but it’s Michael Keaton’s Vulture who gets the most praise for his easy menace and clear motives.
 My review.

 Iron Man (2008).
 The one that started it all.
 Kidnapped in Afghanistan, Tony Stark creates a prototype Iron Man suit from scraps.
-The montage where he’s making the Mark II suit is one of my favorites in the whole MCU.
+The montage where he’s making the Mark II suit is one of my favorite scenes in the whole MCU.

 The Avengers (2012).
 Nick Fury of SHIELD brings together a team of superheroes to fight Loki and regain the powerful alien tesseract.
-The training scenes are great, and Red Skull stands out as one of the great villains of the MCU.
+The scenes of them getting to know each other are great, and Loki stands out as one of the great villains of the MCU.
 Wish they’d stop killing them all the time… My review.